gullwing-io/bookworms/README.md

 chrome.html readme.md
 ```

-You can also fetch bookmarks from a remote location and output the exports into a dirrect directory:
+You can also fetch bookmarks from a remote location and output the exports into a directory:

 ```BASH
 npx bookworms get ./https://raw.githubusercontent.com/thearegee/bookworms/main/demo/config/bookmarks.yaml -d="./output"
 ```

+For more information about how to use these files see: [Using your bookmarks](./docs/USING-YOUR-BOOKMARKS.md)

 ## Help